Are you hoping to work with a professional ghostwriter, but are not sure how to find one? Or how to work with a ghost to produce a great book?

 Perhaps.
 It depends on whether or not you need the ghostwriter to complete your manuscript.

-You may have sold your book to a publishing house on the basis of a book proposal only, without a completed manuscript.
-In that case, you may want your ghostwriter to work with you, or with you and the publishing house, to complete the work.
+You may have sold your book to a publishing house on the basis of a proposal only, without a completed manuscript.
+In that case, you may want your ghostwriter to work with your editor at the publishing house as you and your ghost complete the project.

 Yes!
 Your ghostwriter is a skilled professional offering valuable services, but she/he is not always the one you need to assist you.
-It depends on what stage you’re at in the book-writing process.
+It depends on what stage you’re at in the writing process.

 A book coach can guide you through the process of conceptualizing and creating your manuscript on your own.